Start Up Sequence

 start-jupyter-server.shklonestarts jupyter

-jupyter-server.jobklonesbatch script that launches the container-overlay and jupyter as a SLURM job
+jupyter-server.jobklonesbatch script that launches the container-overlay and jupyter as a Slurm job

 ~/.ssh/configlocalcreates ssh klone-login short cut